databrickslabs/ucx/docs/content/docs/installation/advanced.md

-## Advanced installation options
+---
+title: Advanced setup steps
+linkTitle: Advanced setup steps
+weight: 5
+---

-Advanced installation options are detailed below.
+Advanced installation options and other actions are detailed below.

-### Force install over existing UCX
+## Force install over existing UCX
 Using an environment variable `UCX_FORCE_INSTALL` you can force the installation of UCX over an existing installation.

-The values for the environment variable are 'global' and 'user'.
+The values for the environment variable are `global` and `user`.

-Global Install: When UCX is installed at '/Applications/ucx' User Install: When UCX is installed at '/Users/<user>/.ucx'
+- Global Install: When UCX is installed at `/Applications/ucx`
+- User Install: When UCX is installed at `/Users/<user>/.ucx`

 If there is an existing global installation of UCX, you can force a user installation of UCX over the existing installation by setting the environment variable `UCX_FORCE_INSTALL` to 'global'.